CATHOLIC EVIDENCE GUILD PAMPHLET

 So long as it does not interfere with simplicity, eloquence is a valuable but by no means indispensable asset.
 For the most part we are not orators or preachers, but teachers simply.
 Still at every meeting a moment will come that calls for something more, and at such a moment real eloquence may be of profoundest effect.
 But so surely as eloquence takes the first place (and the sense of power it brings is very pleasant) so surely have we fallen from grace as Guildsmen.

 Given these two qualities in due proportion, there is no fear of obscurity, but there is a grave danger of another sort: that by our manner we may seem to be forcing our ideas on the crowd.
 There is nothing gained by the smashing dogmatism of a speaker who tramples on heckler and sincere questioner alike, who sneers at great difficulties as though they were merely childish and who attempts to drive souls into the Church by main force.
 Such methods are amazingly easy, but either ruse the crowd to very justifiable fury (so that he who takes the sword perishes by it) or leave them silent indeed, but with a resentful feeling (as one victim expressed it) of “having been kicked all over.”
 We must be careful to avoid any suggestion of forcible feeding as though we were thrusting a privilege on them or insisting on their capitulation.
-As men offering to men a free gift, we must strive to convey, as far as we are able, the ineffable beauty of the birthright of the Children of God so that they may feel how much they lack and may freely choose the teaching which we, as members of the Catholic Church, come to offer.
+As men offering to men a free gift, we must strive to convey, as far as we are able, the ineffable beauty of the birthright of the Children of God so that they may feel how much they lack and may freely choose the teaching which we, as members of the Catholic Church in the news, come to offer.

 It is very easy to show a crowd without offending them why we believe that the Church is the one true Church, and we may be as dogmatic as we please so long as we seem to be leaving them some freedom of choice.
 But we should not get into the way of so striking at every red herring drawn across our trail that the whole thing becomes a wraangle.
 If sinx people in the crowd are attacking, it is for us to see that the crowd does not get a confused impression of seven combatants, but of two opposing forces of which the speaker is one, the six hecklers the other.
 The speaker must try to bear the same relations to the audience as the Church bears to all other churches–not one in a crowd, but one and a crowd.
 This can never be accomplished by meeting violence with violence.
 Catholicism versus Protestantism means universality versus protest; and we must help the crowd to see it.